- BASICS

 print_r($D); // 2 4 6

-* Check if array exists
+Check if an array key exists